fabulatedev/fetch-stream-observable/README.md

         // Tells openAI to send streaming response.
         stream: true,
     }),
-    // This enables automatic parsing of open ai response.
+    // This disables automatic parsing of open ai response.
-    parseOpenAIStream: true,
+    doNotParseOpenAIStream: false,
-    // This will return an additive complete response string.
+    // This will disable returning an additive complete response string.
-    additiveTextStream: true,
+    doNotConcatTextStream: false,
 })
     .subscribe((data: string) => {
         // Logs the complete string with each event,